Someone to Watch Over Me (Star Trek: Voyager): Plot

 Captain Kathryn Janeway and Tuvok leave the ship as official guests of a nearby colony; Neelix is assigned the task of escorting the colony's guest, Tomin, aboard the ship.
 Neelix is surprised that Tomin is quick to break the strict regime set by his people to sample everything from food to entertainment that Voyager has to offer.

 Meanwhile, Tom Paris and B'Elanna Torres become upset after discovering Seven of Nine observing and documenting their romantic interactions.
 The Doctor offers to help teach Seven on human courting rituals through an elaborate educational course, including such elements as singing.
 Seven works her way up from interactions with holodeck men and eventually ends up on a date with another human crewman.
 When they attempt to dance, Seven's strength strains the crewman's arms, prematurely ending the date.
 Seven comes to believe that she is unsuitable for dating.
 The Doctor has become somewhat smitten with her, and on a bet with Paris, offers to take her to Tomin's reception.
 Seven's behavior is perfectly appropriate for the event but upon learning of The Doctor's bet, she storms off.

 The crew finds that Tomin's physiology is unable to handle the synthahol used in drinks and becomes highly intoxicated on the night prior to the return of his elder, on the night a shipwide reception is due to take place for him.
 Neelix works with The Doctor and Seven to use Seven's Borg nano-probes to process the synthahol.
-Tomin, though still unsteady on his feet, is collected enough to greet his elder, Janeway, and Tuvok with Neelix's help in the same regiment he initially arrived with.
+Tomin, though still unsteady on his feet, is collected enough to greet his elder, Janeway, and Tuvok with Neelix's help in the same regiment in which he initially arrived.
 To their surprise, the elder thought that Tomin would have taken time to sample what Voyager had, in moderation.
 Neelix is commended for his duties.

 The Doctor, alone, practices wooing Seven in the holodeck.
 He is interrupted by the real Seven.
 She presents the Doctor with an enhanced tricorder as a gift for his help, but admits that she believes there is no suitable mate on board and says she may seek his "guidance" in the future.
 The Doctor is unable to express his feelings and only tells Seven that the last few days have been "unforgettable".
 After she leaves, the Doctor begins to play George Gershwin's "Someone to Watch Over Me" on piano in one of the holodeck simulations of Sandrine's Bar.